kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-MySQL.md

 ### Via MySQL global variable

-If your MySQL is already running and you don't want to restart it, there is a way to turn off the binary logging with a [global variable](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#option_mysqld_log-bin):
+If your MySQL is already running and you don't want to restart it, there is a way to turn off the binary logging with a [system variable](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_sql_log_bin):

 Log into your MySQL console and type: